Eshwar-Chandra18/globaljags_class/README.md

 Uploading a file to a bucket will trigger a **Node.js** cloud function (lambda) that will extract the location data from the photo and generate a thumbnail image stored in a different storage bucket.
 Photos that do not meet the criteria of the application will be rejected and deleted.

 ### Firestore Database
 Location data for each valid photograph will be stored in a collection in a realtime database.
-Updates to this database will automatically trigger a refresh of the Google Map being displayed on the website.
+Updates to this database will automatically trigger a refresh of the Google Map being displayed on the website.# CIT-41200-Assignment-4